Softporn Adventure: Advertising

-The game's box cover and advertisement features three nude women and a male waiter in a hot tub, shot at Ken and Roberta Williams's home.
+The game's box cover and advertisements feature three nude women and a male waiter in a hot tub, shot at Ken and Roberta Williams's home.
 From left to right in the hot tub are Diane Siegel, On-Line's production manager; Susan Davis, On-Line's bookkeeper and the wife of Bob Davis, the creator of Ulysses and the Golden Fleece; Rick Chipman, an actual waiter from a local restaurant, The Broken Bit; and Roberta Williams.
 The ad was considered somewhat scandalous at the time because of the degree of nudity displayed.
 The photographer was Brian Wilkinson, a local newspaper editor and acquaintance of Ken Williams.
 Wilkinson shot several dozen takes before arriving at the image finally used for the cover, but only a few of them still exist.

 Release and media coverage

 The photo accompanying Times article was of the Softporn Adventure advertisement.
 United Press International also covered the game's release.
-Although Benton's mother and On-Line Systems' Coarsegold, California neighbors disliked the game's erotic content, and the company received hate mail, the positive and negative publicity helped sell an estimated 50,000 copies, an unusually large number, especially at a time when Apple had only sold a couple of hundred thousand Apple II microcomputers.
+Although Benton's mother and On-Line Systems' Coarsegold, California, neighbors disliked the game's erotic content, and the company received hate mail, the positive and negative publicity helped sell an estimated 50,000 copies, an unusually large number, especially at a time when Apple had only sold a couple of hundred thousand Apple II microcomputers.
 Because computer stores did not want to order only one game from On-Line they purchased other software with it; Williams estimated that Softporn temporarily doubled On-Line's sales.
 Benton's own romantic life also reportedly improved.

 Softalk, which covered Apple hardware and software products and had close ties to important advertiser Sierra, published the hot tub advertisement in September 1981.
-For the next year, the magazine published numerous letters to the editor debating the morality and appropriateness of the ad; the magazine stated that three times as many readers supported publishing it as opposed to the ad.
+For the next year, the magazine published numerous letters to the editor debating the morality and appropriateness of the ad; the magazine stated that three times as many readers supported publishing it as opposed the ad.

 Softporn was withdrawn from sale after a few months.
 Customers asked for a version for women, but Benton could not find a female collaborator.
 He worked on other Sierra games until leaving the company in 1985 to found Technology Systems, Inc.